Want to get started feeding your dog raw food? Download your 10 easy raw dog food recipes HERE.

 If using meat, make sure it is finely chopped or ground.
 Otherwise, put it in a food processor with the water to make a soup.
 Mix all ingredients in a bowl until well blended.
 Put a very generous tablespoon in each paper cup.
 Freeze and serve.
 You probably want to serve outside!

-- Some fruits and vegetables are not good for dogs such as grapes, onions and avocados.
+- Some fruits and vegetables are not good for dogs such as grapes and onions.

 - Never give your dog cooked bones or sharp raw bones.

-Back in the beginning of March when I first introduced Ace to raw dog food, I gradually switched him from dry dog food to raw dog food by mixing the two together over eight days.
-Since he had no trouble adjusting to the raw food during the gradual switch, I went ahead and switched his food with no transition this time.
-He’s doing awesome!
+Back when I first introduced Ace to raw dog food, I gradually switched him from dry food to raw dog food by mixing the two together over eight days.

 Friends and family who are skeptical of raw dog food